 The sangha has had an electronic email list for member communication since April 2005.
 A website was created in October 2010 to make meditation in Port Townsend more visible to the community.

-Currently, the sangha meets regularly on Wednesday evenings, hosts two non-residential weekend retreats with visiting teachers each year, monthly day-long Saturday Sits, and holds an annual picnic and periodic community social events.
+Currently, the sangha meets regularly on Wednesday evenings, hosts two non-residential weekend retreats with visiting teachers each year, monthly day-long Saturday Sits, holds an annual picnic, periodic community social events and conducts charitable activities.

 In March 2020, and for over two years thereafter, in-person events, except the outdoor picnic, were suspended to protect public health.
 That month, the Sangha began to conduct its weekly Wednesday sessions on Zoom and it continues to do so today.